Hull Operating Model – Operational Manuals; Section 32 Direct Payments (staff only, password required)

 - the adult cannot demonstrate how the direct payment has met their care and support needs.

 5. What can a Direct Payment be used for?

 Direct payments were developed to give the people who use them maximum choice and control, but the Care Act does set some limits on this and empowers the local authority to set further conditions.
-A direct payment can only be used to pay for goods and services which meet needs and achieve outcomes agreed in the person’s support plan.
+A direct payment can only be used to pay for goods and services which meet needs and achieve outcomes agreed in the person’s care and support plan.
 These can be purchased directly from support providers or direct payments may be used to employ a personal assistant to;

 - meet the care needs of the adult;